kimconrad/access-analysis/README.md

 ## Communication Protocols
 - Plan out weekly tasks and timelines during in class Zoom meeting
 - Use Slack messages for additional questions during the week
+- Use Issues feature in Git Hub to address "issues"